bikeshaving/crank/website/blog/2020-10-13-writing-crank-from-scratch.md

 ![Hitching](../static/hitching.png)

 The promises `B` and `C` resolve to the promise `A`, because they are created while `A` is still pending.
-We use a dotted line to indicate that the promise doesn’t actually perform any work, but resolves to some other call.
-The red trailing edge is another indicator that a promise has resolved to some other promise.
+We use a dotted line to indicate that these promises don’t actually perform any work, and we use the red trailing edge to indicate that these promises have resolved to some other call.
 Because `D` starts after `A` finishes, it is its own independent promise.

 We can demonstrate the algorithm for this strategy by implementing it as a higher-order function which takes an async function and returns a modified function which exhibits this hitching behavior.